Broderick-Westrope/amalgo/README.md

 ### Flags

+Each flag has a corresponding environment variable which can be used to set the value.
+Flags override environment variables.

 - `-o, --output`
   - **Description:** Specifies the destination path for the output file.
 The file extension will automatically adjust based on the selected format (see `--format`).
   - **Default:** `amalgo.txt`